brucefan1983/gpuqt/README.md

 ## Prerequisites

-Need a computer/workstation/cluster equipped with one or more CUDA-enabled GPUs with compute capability of 2.0 or higher, a g++ compiler and a CUDA toolkit.
-The code has only been tested in linux systems.
+* The first version only supports GPU computing and it requires a computer/workstation/cluster equipped with one or more CUDA-enabled GPUs with compute capability of 2.0 or higher, a g++ compiler and a CUDA toolkit.
+* Now the code also supports pure CPU computing and in this case it only requires a g++ compiler.
+* The code has only been tested in linux systems.

 ## Installing

-Go to "src" and type "make" to compile the gpuqt code.
+* Go to "src" and type "make" to compile the gpuqt code.
 This will produce an executable "gpuqt" in the "src" folder.
+* One can choose to use pure CPU computing or GPU computing by editing the makefile.
+It is very easy.
+Just check the first few lines in the makefile.
+You will understand it immediately.

 ## Running the examples

+* Here I only show how to run the examples corresponding to Ref.
+[3].

-* Go to the folders "diffusive" and "localized", compile the C++ codes with the "-std=c++11" option, and run the executables.
+* Go to the folders "examples/cpc2018/general/diffusive" and "examples/cpc2018/general/localized", compile the C++ codes with the "-std=c++11" option, and run the executables.
 This will produce all the input files (with suffix .in) for the examples.

 * Go to the main folder where you can see the "src" folder and type "src/gpuqt examples/input.txt" to run the examples.
-The data will be written into the output files (with suffix .out) in the "diffusive" and "localized" folders.
+The data will be written into the output files (with suffix .out) in the "examples/cpc2018/general/diffusive" and "examples/cpc2018/general/localized" folders.
 If you run a simulation multiple times, new data will be appended to the existing output files.

 ## Analyzing the results

-Go to the folders "diffusive" and "localized" and run the MATLAB scripts.
-You should get similar figures as in the following paper:
+Go to the folders "examples/cpc2018/general/diffusive" and "examples/cpc2018/general/localized" and run the MATLAB scripts.
+You should get similar figures as in Ref.
+[3].

-* Z. Fan, V. Vierimaa, and Ari Harju, GPUQT: An efficient linear-scaling quantum transport code fully implemented on graphics processing units, Comput.
-Phys.
-Commun.
-230, 113 (2018). https://doi.org/10.1016/j.cpc.2018.04.013

 ## Authors